 Tip #3: “Binding Foods”

-If your child needs help easing back into regular foods after an upset stomach, Earth’s Best Organic® Stage 2 Healthy Digestion jars are thoughtfully crafted from certified USDA Organic ingredients, such as apples, banana and brown rice known to have binding properties.
+If your child needs help easing back into regular foods after an upset stomach, foods with ingredients, such as apples, banana and brown rice are known to have binding properties.
 They can help settle your baby’s tummy and their appetite while they are getting their oh so busy lives back on track.

 Other Quick Tips: